 The primary system is a real powerhouse

-There is no denying that both systems are excellent, but it’s the primary, E-ATX one that takes the cake as the “better” one, both due to the choice of components, and the individual attention that has been paid to building the entire thing.
+There is no denying that both systems are excellent, but it’s the primary, E-ATX one that takes the cake as the “better” of the two, both due to the choice of components, and the individual attention that has been paid to building the entire thing.

 In that LGA2066 socket sits Intel’s Core i9-10980XE processor.
 This is an 18-core, 36-thread processor that Intel made for the most extreme scenarios, and is the most expensive 10th generation Intel CPU.
 It comes with 24.75MB of L3 cache, which is great, but it’s the frequencies that are incredible.
 Intel ships this CPU with a base clock of 3.0GHz, and a maximum turbo of up to 4.6GHz.
 This is pretty impressive in itself, but in the OrionX2, 8Pack pushes this to a minimum of 4.6GHz.
 You’ll be getting a stable CPU, without any stability issues, and the performance is as good as it gets.